Aspen Pharmacare: Corporate developments, new products (2020-2023)

 In 2020, Aspen focused on meeting a demand for dexamethasone pills, a steroid used on extremely ill patients in the COVID-19 pandemic.
 Also in 2020, Aspen opened a US$80 million high-containment facility in Gqeberha, and announced a further US$160 million to be spent on two additional sterile plants, "paving the way for a push into vaccines."
-Aspen Pharmacare has been involved in the manufacturing of Johnson & Johnson's COVID-19 vaccine, in that it was responsible for "fill and finish" of Janssen COVID-19 vaccine stock made elsewhere.
+In March 2021, Aspen began manufacturing Johnson & Johnson's COVID-19 vaccine, becoming responsible for "fill and finish" of Janssen COVID-19 vaccine stock made elsewhere.
 In February 2021 the South African government had signed a contract for 11 million doses of this vaccine and ordered another 20 million doses in April 2021.
+In late 2021, Aspen announced a contract with Johnson & Johnson to produce 700 million COVID-19 vaccine doses by January 2023.
 After worries that the vaccine fill stock made by an Emergent BioSolutions plant in Baltimore might have been contaminated, that year Aspen destroyed some of its doses.
 In August 2021, Aspen filled vaccine stock from a plant in the Netherlands, with 40% of those doses supposed to go to Europe and the remaining 60% to Africa through the end of September.
 Aspen agreed to sell several products, all of which were sold in South Africa, to the Swiss company Acino Pharma AG in October 2021.
-Gus Attridge retired at the end of 2021 and was replaced as chief financial officer by Sean Capazorio.
+Gus Attridge retired at the end of 2021 and took up the position of Deputy Group Chief Executive of the Aspen Group.
+He was replaced as chief financial officer by Sean Capazorio.

-By 2022, anticoagulants and anaesthetics made up 30% of Aspens business.
+By 2022, anticoagulants and anaesthetics made up 30% of Aspen's business.
 In March 2022, Aspen concluded a licensing agreement with Johnson & Johnson to manufacture its own COVID-vaccine, to be named Aspenovax and sold in African countries.
 After no Aspenovax orders were placed during a backlog of vaccines in Africa in early 2022, in May 2022 Aspen stated it might repurpose the Gqeberha site's sterile production line by July for other products.
-Aspen concluded an agreement with the Serum Institute of India in August 2022 to manufacture, market and distribute four Aspen-branded routine vaccines for Africa.
+Aspen concluded an agreement with Serum Institute of India in August 2022 to manufacture, market and distribute four Aspen-branded routine vaccines for Africa, and received grant funding from the Bill & Melinda Gates Foundation and the Coalition for Epidemic Preparedness Innovations.

+In December 2023, Aspen Pharmacare acquired Sandoz's Chinese business for up to €92.6 million.